Erdington: Pitts Farm estate

 Pitts Farm estate is off Chester Rd in some places bordering Pype Hayes Park.
 There are plans to develop and improve the area.

-Etymology
+Toponymy

 Though referred to as Hardintone in the Domesday Book, it is widely accepted that the name comes from a reference to a fortified homestead established by Eardwulf in Anglo Saxon times, with 'ton' or 'tun' being an Anglo-Saxon suffix for a settlement of that period.
 This homestead developed into a large house in the area of Bromford and became Erdington Hall.

 However the name "Yenton" also applies to the possible corruption of "Yerdington", an enclosure, which could apply to a moated homestead.

 Features

 Erdington's history is documented well through its buildings.
 One of the most well-known features in the area is Spaghetti Junction, situated on the southern edge of the district and on the border of Aston and Gravelly Hill.
 As well as being a road interchange, two railway lines, three canals, and two rivers also converge on that location.
 Britain's longest bridge, Bromford Viaduct starts here, carrying the M6 to Junction 5, Castle Bromwich.
 It has long been a historic crossing point in Birmingham, with the incorporation of Salford Bridge, which was first mentioned in a deed in 1490, although a bridge is believed to have been at this location since 1290.